ianxm/tracker/README.markdown

       2012-02-05: 2
       2012-02-12: 3

-so, you watched tv on three days on the week of the 12th.
+that last line says, you watched tv on three days on the week of feb 12th.

 you can also get averages of values.  here, tracker totals the values, then divides by the number of days in the interval (7 in this example,